 The formula to make an Orange or other Citrus liqueur, such as lemons, bergamot, mandarin, bitter oranges, pomelo, etc is very simple.
 You take the peel or zest and steep it in alcohol to extract the essence of the fruit.
 Then you make a simple syrup with sugar and combine both together.

 Although my husband comes from Arcadia, all his relatives live in Sparta, Lakonia.
-Sparta is situated on the foothills of Taygetus Mountain and is the center of an agricultural plain whose focus is the Eurotas valley.
-It is the local center for the processing of goods such as citrus and olives.
+Sparta is situated on the foothills of Taygetus Mountain and is the centre of an agricultural plain whose focus is the Eurotas valley.
+It is the local centre for the processing of goods such as citrus and olives.
 Recently, it has invested in one of the largest and most modern fruit juice production and conditioning plants in Greece, and has built up a reputation of excellence for its orange juices, produced from Lakonia oranges.

 View of Taygetus from their back yard

 My in-laws who live there have both orange and olive groves.
 The production is just for their personal use and whatever extra they have they give around to friends and relatives.
 Each time they visit us they bring along some of their produce.

 Greeks are very hospitable people and when you are friends with them whenever the occasion arises they will send you some of their home made or home produced products.
 We also have some friends from Crete and during the past years my eldest son, who is a student, has been working during the summer time in Cretan hotels.
 Whenever he used to come home on his days off, for a couple of days friends would send a bottle of their famous tsikoudia.
 Tsikoudia is their local drink made by distilling the leftover pomace after making wine.
 Whoever has been to Crete before knows that wherever you go, you will be offered a free drink of tsikoudia.
 So I have many bottles of tsikoudia from Crete and my relatives from Cyprus have also been sending me the Cypriot equivalent which is called Zivania.